 Click on StageGroup which you want to remove. click Remove-Item.
 The Delete Item Confirmation dialog box appears.
 In the Delete Item Confirmation dialog box, click Yes.

 The UDI Wizard displays a sequence of wizard pages used to collect the necessary information to complete the operating system and application deployment.
 You can the sequence of wizard pages within a stage.

 To change the wizard page sequence flow within a stage

-In the UDI Wizard Designer console, in the details pane, expand stage.
-In the details pane, click wizard page.
+In the UDI Wizard Designer console, in the details pane, expand the stage.
+In the details pane, click the wizard page.

 On the Home tab, in the Flow Designer group, click one of the following –

 - Move Up to make the stage appear earlier in the list of stages within the stage group.

 - Move Down to make the stage appear later in the list of stages within the stage group.